Ronia Hill

 Ronia registered as a Republican when women got to vote.

-Carried a lantern when they used it at night.
-Made clothes for the children.
-Had a singer treadle sewing machine.
-Made biscuits 3 times per day.
-Ronia read the Bible.
-Knitted stockings for the children.
 Christmas was celebrated with the children hanging their stockings and receiving fruit, nuts, and stick candy in the stockings on Christmas morning.
-Ronia made a cake with gum balls for the Reunions.
+Ronia made a cake with gum balls for the reunions.

 Stephen built the outhouse.
-Stephen and Ronia had hog killings in the fall and Ronia fed everyone.
+Stephen and Ronia had hog killings in the fall, and Ronia fed everyone.
 They also had barn raisings with the noon meal cooked by Ronia.

-Stephen made syrup for folk in the neighborhood.
+Stephen made syrup for folks in the neighborhood.
 They brought over their sugar cane to his mill.
 His children enjoyed eating the crystallized syrup.
 Fifty gallons of syrup would last all year.
 Stephen did not make whiskey or wine.

 Stephen had brown eyes and black hair.
 He grayed early.
 Stephen was a farmer.
-He raised tobacco, corn, cotton, sugar cane.
+He raised tobacco, corn, cotton, and sugar cane.
 Two or three neighbors worked together to gather the tobacco.
 Everyone returned to their own homes for lunch.

 Stephen and Ronia had a Family Bible.
 Ronia wrote the names of the children in it.